 First the bad news.
 Israel’s King David fell into adultery with Bathsheba, had her husband killed, then took her as his wife (2 Samuel, chapter 11).
 The apostle Peter denied Jesus, even to the point of calling curses upon himself and swearing, “I don’t know the man!”
 (Matthew 26:74) John Mark, on a ministry trip with the apostles Paul and Barnabas, abandoned the ministry and his fellow ministers (Acts 13:5,13).

 Now the good news.
 King David repented and acknowledged his sin and continued to serve in God’s favor as Israel’s king.
 To this day, David is considered by many to be Israel’s greatest king.
 Peter repented, changed his ways, and served for years as a bold apostolic leader in the early church.
 John Mark came under the caring, restoring oversight of Barnabas and returned to effective ministry.
 And the Lord granted him the privilege of writing the Gospel of Mark.
+So can a backslider be restored?
+Absolutely, as the Bible shows in these instances.

 Now the very good news.
 Three fallen leaders — an adulterous and violent King David, a Christ-denying apostle Peter, and a ministry-abandoning John Mark — were all restored to places of fruitful ministry.
 If you are a fallen leader and desire to get back to the Lord and to His service, consider a three-step process drawn from the recovery and restoration of the fallen leaders David, Peter, and John Mark.